Keikooh/Keikooh/README.md

 - Currently, I'm developing an **MVP for my personal project "Torque Plus"** 🎯
 - Junior Fullstack Developer 👩‍💻
 - I have a degree in **Computer Systems Engineering** 🎓
-- Learning more about Docker and Kubernetes 🐋
+- Learning about Kubernetes 🐋

 ## Contact me 📞
 <br>